 Spend about 10-20 minutes each day revising and learning new sound/letter correspondences.
 This will allow children to remember and master the information being taught.

 Limit the number of sound/letter correspondences you teach at one time.
 Children should be able to successfully recognise and recall a phoneme/grapheme correspondence before a new one is introduced.
 The goal of Systematic Synthetic Phonics is not to teach children to read every letter at once, but to first master the most common sounds to make up words and begin reading more quickly.

 When reading a decodable sentence or book, have students read each sentence aloud a few times before moving on.
 Repetition will help to improve the speed and fluency of their decoding (reading).
 If they are able to read fluently, encourage them to try adding more expression to their reading to develop their storytelling voice.

 Incorporate a variety of phonics games and activities to help to keep children engaged and revise what they’ve learnt.
 This could be as simple as a game of letter bingo or something more complex such as an interactive online game.

 While you will need to model an activity when introducing it for the first time, allowing students to perform each task themselves can give them confidence and support their learning.
 This could be holding up flash cards and pointing to graphemes in words while making the associated sounds.

-Make sure that what you are practicing with your child is consistent with what they are being taught at school by learning the principles of Synthetic Phonics for yourself.
-A good place to start is learning to say each letter sound (e.g. ‘s’) correctly for reading instead of using the letter name (e.g. ‘ess’) to identify a letter.
+Make sure that what you are practising with your child is consistent with what they are being taught at school by learning the principles of Synthetic Phonics for yourself.
+A good place to start is learning to say each letter sound (e.g. /s/ as in ‘sit’) correctly for reading instead of using the letter name (e.g. ‘ess’) to identify a letter.